Schedule Consultation

 Asbestos

-Asbestos in home construction has largely ceased since the United States banned use in the 1970s, but it can still be found in older materials.
+Asbestos use in U.S. residential construction was largely phased out following EPA regulations in the late 1970s, but asbestos-containing materials remain common in NYC apartment buildings built before that period, particularly in pipe insulation, steam risers, and original floor and ceiling materials.
 As a result, asbestos tests are typically required as part of the submission of alteration agreements.
 If asbestos is detected in your unit and the proposed renovation will disturb the asbestos, an abatement will be necessary.
 In these instances a document called the ACP-5 will need to be filed as part of the approval process.

 For an in-depth look at the apartment renovation process from start to finish, check out our Buyer’s Renovation Guide.
-If you’re ready for a consultation or want to know more about how Gallery can be there for you during your apartment renovation in NYC, contact us now.
+If you are ready for a consultation or want to know more about how Gallery can support your NYC apartment renovation, contact us.

 let’s